kistofe/Boss-Design/README.md

 ## Boss Fight
 ### The "Pre-Boss" area
+In order to build up before a Boss battle, designers often create a "Pre-Boss" area where the player could basically recover and prepare for what would come next.
+The player could "feel" when they would have to face a Boss because of certain elements of level design, like save points just before entering a new area, conveniently placed Health recoveries or Weapons or arriving to a suspiciously large, empty room.

+These elements are small hints that reveal to the player that they will face a Boss in the next area.
+This preparation is a rewarding element for the player, as it prepares them for the fight and builds up their expectations.

 ### The Fight
 ### Combat Stage
 ### Post-Battle: Rewarding the player
+Fighting the final Boss is the

 ## Webgraphy